felixguendling/cpp-serialization-benchmark/README.md

 Cista++ `offset` describes the "slim" variant (where the edges use indices to reference source and target node instead of pointers).

+Benchmarks were run on Mac OS X, compiled with Clang 7.

 # Contribute

 You have found a mistake/bug or want to contribute new benchmarks?
 Feel free to open an issue/pull request! :smiley: